Ready? Set. GO!

 As you begin your first day of class please keep the following in mind:

 - If you log into Canvas and don't see your classes be aware that instructors have until

 - Verify that you are in fact registered for the course.

 - Email your instructor and let them know you are looking for the course.

 - Keep checking Canvas and your email for a response from the instructor.

 - It is a good idea to log into your course earlier in the day.
 If you wait until late at night there may not be anyone available to assist you if you run into difficulties.

 - If you are unable to log into Canvas until later or not at all on the first day of the term ALWAYS communicate this with your instructor via email and ask them how they would like you to proceed.

 - Once you have logged into Canvas, spend some time to become familiar with each of

 - Find each course syllabus and read them thoroughly.

 - Get familiar with how your Professor has designed the class.
-Just like a traditional on-campus class, each eLearning class is going to be different depending on the instructor and the content.
+Just like a traditional on-campus class, each online class is going to be different depending on the instructor and the content.